LMU ☀️ CMSI 3801

 } /* first_zero_row is now set */

-1. Some languages do not require the parameters to a subroutine call to be evaluated in any particular order.
+1. Some languages do not require the arguments to a functions call to be evaluated in any particular order.
 Is it possible that different evaluation orders can lead to different arguments being passed?
 If so, give an example to illustrate this point, and if not, prove that no such event could occur.

-4. Write a tail-recursive JavaScript function that produces the sum of squares in an array.
+4. Write a tail-recursive function or method (in as many languages as you can) that produces the sum of squares in an array.
 This is just to give you practice with tail-recursion; I know there are better ways to compute the sum-of-squares.

 function ss(a) {